Vihaan3/knowledge-garden/content/Personal Knowledge Management/Soon Blog Posts.md

 		- Midwest vs East
 		- Chicago feels less rushed and the people feel generally nicer
 	- Vibes
-		- Downtown Chicago feels nicer but the grimy parts of Chicago also feel worse?
+		- Affluent Chicago feels nicer than affluent NYC but the grimy parts of Chicago also feel worse?
 			- the river and being able to see buildings clearly and from a distance instead of having to crane your neck upward like you do in NYC probably plays into this
-				- The affluent parts of Chicago seem to have generally wider streets, open space, especially around the lake
+				- The affluent parts of Chicago seem to have generally wider streets, open space, especially around the river
+					- I think my opinions here are highly biased by the fact that I was just extremely charmed by the river area
 			- Potential Reasons:
 				- Fire and having to rebuild?
 				- The total area of nice Chicago is just much smaller than nice Manhattan, so all of the best buildings are kind of in the same general area?